-Sales by the selling stockholders in this offering will cause the number of shares held by existing stockholders to be reduced to shares, or % of the total number of shares of our common stock outstanding following the completion of this offering, and will increase the number of shares held by new investors to shares, or % of the total number of shares outstanding following the completion of this offering.
+Sales of an estimated 1,003,571 shares of common stock by the selling stockholders in this offering will cause the number of shares held by existing stockholders to be reduced to 6,712,857 shares, or 77.0% of the total number of shares of our common stock outstanding following the completion of this offering, and will increase the number of shares held by new investors by 1,003,571 shares, or 23.0% of the total number of shares outstanding following the completion of this offering.

-After giving effect to the sale of shares in this offering by the selling stockholders and us, if the underwriters' option to purchase additional shares is exercised in full, our existing stockholders would own approximately % and our new investors would own approximately % of the total number of shares of our common stock outstanding after this offering.
+After giving effect to the sale of shares in this offering by the selling stockholders and us, if the underwriters' option to purchase additional shares is exercised in full, our existing stockholders would own approximately 74.5% and our new investors would own approximately 25.5% of the total number of shares of our common stock outstanding after this offering.